-There are two Bible Study groups, each of which meets every other week in the Clergy Vestry.
+An informal Bible Study is held on the first and third Fridays of each month in the Clergy Vestry.
 This room is inside the church, to the left hand side when you enter.
 The name “Bible Study” suggests something very studious, but we keep it as informal as possible.
 We read through a book of the Bible, pausing regularly to ask questions, or to comment on what we’ve read.
 The purpose is to encourage everyone to explore and share their own thoughts.
 If you would like to come along to either of the groups, then please contact the Rector to let him know.

 There is a informal prayer meeting on the first Thursday afternoon of each month from 2:30pm for one hour.
 This group meets in the Clergy Vestry.
 There is a mixture of both open and silent prayer, addressing issues relating to the congregation, the local community, and the wider world.